-The Khasploadoba CDC interviewed 140 community members, and all of them identified lack of irrigation water as their community’s most urgent need.
-While ASAP helped the farmers in the Khaspoladoba community apply more modern techniques in growing hazelnuts, EWMI coordinated with ASAP to support the drilling of two artesian wells that would feed the irrigation canals in the hazelnut orchards.
+In 2018, EWMI began work with the Khasploadoba community to establish and elect members to a Community Development Council (CDC) that would be able engage with all villagers to assess the socio-economic needs of the community.
+CDC members received training to better identify solutions to address these needs, develop proposals for community-driven socio-economic projects that EWMI could support through SEDA, and engage municipal officials in supporting their proposed project.
+After interviewing 140 community members, the Khasploadoba CDC identified the lack of irrigation water as the community’s most urgent need.
+While USAID's ASAP helped the farmers in the Khaspoladoba community apply more modern techniques in growing hazelnuts, EWMI coordinated with ASAP to support the drilling of two artesian wells that would feed the irrigation canals in the hazelnut orchards.
 Community members willingly contributed 25% of total cost of the project.